JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Data Reduction

 \section{Data Reduction}

 The data reduction procedure followed the standard methods developed by the JADES collaboration, based on work by the ESA NIRSpec Science Operations Team.
 The original algorithms have been extensively updated, as described in the JADES spectroscopic data-release articles \citep{bunker+2024,deugenio+2025a,scholtz+2025}.
 The static calibrations used are based on the context file version 1413.
-The current pipeline does not reduce objects affected by failed-open shutters (28/854 sources); these will be presented in a future paper.
+The current pipeline does not automatically reduce objects falling in background shutters (28/854 sources).
 We perform nod background subtraction and point-source path-loss corrections.
 We refer the reader to the JADES Data Release 4 article for more information \citep{scholtz+2025}.
 Separately, we also perform a reduction with no background subtraction, to assess the feasibility of such a strategy for emission-line science surveys (Section~\ref{s.flux}).
 To illustrate the target density, we show a reduced detector image in Fig.~\ref{f.cts}, where we compare a G235M observation from a standard MSA configuration (panel~\subref{f.cts.a}) to the \darkhorse observation (panel~\subref{f.cts.b}).